LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

-Molecular testing may be performed when a toxoplasmosis infection is suspected in an immunocompromised person or to determine if an unborn baby has been infected.
+Molecular (DNA) testing may be performed when an acute toxoplasmosis infection is suspected in an immunocompromised person or to determine if an unborn baby is infected.
 Amniotic fluid may be tested during pregnancy when a mother has evidence of an acute infection as indicated by a positive Toxoplasma IgM antibody test result.

 Care must be taken when interpreting the results of toxoplasmosis testing.
 An immunocompromised person may not have a strong antibody response to the T. gondii infection – their IgM and IgG levels may be lower than expected even though they have an active case of toxoplasmosis.

 |Negative||Negative||No infection or very early infection; no previous exposure|

 |Positive||Negative||Early infection; in a newborn, indicates congenital infection|

 |Positive||Positive||Current infection; chronic infection; could indicate re-activation; IgM may be positive for several months after the infection resolves|

 False positives can occur.
 In most cases, positive IgM antibody tests should be confirmed by another test method, typically by sending the sample to a reference laboratory that specializes in toxoplasmosis testing.